 Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

 Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-Signs Of Kidney Failure Urine
+Signs Of Kidney Failure Mayo Clinic

 Kidney diseases have become very common with people and they constantly look for remedies that can help them recover fast with less medicinal side effects.
 The fact is that about one-third of pharmaceutical drugs are actually made using natural herbs.
 For example, folic acid, the vitamin which is a natural remedy for kidney disease has shown to lower homocysteine levels.